Arithmos · Explainer

 ETFs are cheaper.
 Direct indexing is more flexible.
 Both are right.

 ETFs and direct indexing solve almost the same problem in different ways.
-Here's the side-by-side on cost, tax efficiency, control and complexity — and the four user types that should pick each.
+Here's the side-by-side on cost, tax efficiency, control and complexity, plus the four user types that should pick each.

 DimensionETFDirect indexing (Arithmos)